MercersKitchen/AP-CS/2019 AP CSA Edition/README.md

 ## Progressions
 - Reminder: routines in the course for each week
-- Barron's in Order: Ch 3, Ch 1, etc.
+- Barron's in Order: Ch 3, Ch 1, etc. (~3 weeks allowing for CSP Introduction and Teacher Directed Instruction)
-- Complete Labs, See Below in To Include until Section is Created
+- Complete Labs, See Below in To Include until Section is Created (~two weeks per lab, while CSP works on conceptual and translation work)

 ## Routines throughout the Course